Lungren2/tw-pdf/packages/tailwind/README.md

-# @react-pdf/tailwind
+# tw-pdf

-> Tailwind CSS integration for react-pdf
+> A fork of react-pdf with Tailwind CSS integration

 ## Overview

+tw-pdf is a fork of the excellent react-pdf library that adds native Tailwind CSS support.
+It allows you to use Tailwind classes directly in your react-pdf components through a `className` prop, just like you would in a regular React application.

-This package provides integration between Tailwind CSS and react-pdf, allowing you to use Tailwind classes directly in your react-pdf components.
-It works by processing Tailwind classes through the Tailwind JIT compiler (which is the default in Tailwind v4) and converting them to react-pdf compatible styles.
+This package works by processing Tailwind classes through the Tailwind JIT compiler (which is the default in Tailwind v4) and converting them to react-pdf compatible styles.

 The package provides two main ways to use Tailwind CSS with react-pdf: